Topping out close to 100 degrees today - KTVZ

 Good Morning, Central Oregon.

 We are waking up to a clear and mild morning, with calm winds.
-Today will be hot and sunny, with a high of 95.
+Today will be hot and sunny, with a high of 95 degrees.
 Some regions across the tri-county area will reach 100 degrees today.

 There is a chance for some isolated thunderstorms after 2 p.m.
-Light and variable wind becoming northwest 8 to 13 mph in the afternoon, up to 24 mph.
+Light and variable winds are expected, becoming northwest 8 to 13 mph in the afternoon, up to 24 mph.

 Thursday night will be clear, with a low around 52.
 Winds could gust between 12 to 17 mph, as high as 26 mph.